-sonder: the realization that each random passerby is living a life as vivid and complex as your own
+Sonder: the realization that each random passerby is living a life as vivid and complex as your own

-That other person will have a favorite shirt, favorite movie, favorite color that you’ll never know of.
-They’ll carry on with meeting their friends, crying, going swimming.
-They’ll get their heart broken, fall in love (unless they’re aromantic*), fall off a chair, fall asleep… We’re all in each others lives in some way or another, even for a fleeting second, as a presence or thought.
+The people we cross paths with could have a favorite shirt, a favorite movie, a favorite color that we’ll never know of.
+They’ll carry on meeting their friends, crying, going shopping, or swimming.
+They’ll get their heart broken, fall in love (unless they’re aromantic*), fall off a chair, fall asleep… We’re all in each other lives in some way or another, even for a fleeting second, as a presence or a thought.

 Jenny Holzer, one of my favorite artists, said it beautifully.

 I had a bittersweet realization regarding the elderly couple next to me.